 Skip to main content

 Extract specific fields from documents by providing a JSON schema.
 Marker parses the document and fills in your schema with extracted values.
+Before you begin, make sure you have:

 import json

-from datalab_sdk import DatalabClient, ConvertOptions
+from datalab_sdk import DatalabClient, ExtractOptions

 client = DatalabClient()